Inertial fusion power plant

 The Electra KrF laser demonstrates 90,000 shots over 10 hours, a repetition rate needed for an IFE power plant.

-Inertial Fusion Energy is a proposed approach to building a nuclear fusion power plant based on performing inertial confinement fusion at industrial scale.
+Inertial fusion energy is a proposed approach to building a nuclear fusion power plant based on performing inertial confinement fusion at industrial scale.
 This approach to fusion power is still in a research phase.
 ICF first developed shortly after the development of the laser in 1960, but was a classified US research program during its earliest years.
 In 1972, John Nuckolls wrote a paper predicting that compressing a target could create conditions where fusion reactions are chained together, a process known as fusion ignition or a burning plasma.
 On August 8, 2021, the NIF at Livermore National Laboratory became the first ICF facility in the world to demonstrate this (see plot).
 This breakthrough drove the US Department of Energy to create an Inertial Fusion Energy program in 2022 with a budget of 3 million dollars in its first year.

 Conceptual design of the LIFE fusion power plant.

 NIF target gain over 11 years shows a ten-fold increase in 2021 due to the achievement of ignition.

-Design of a IFE power plant
+Design of an IFE power plant

 This kind of fusion reactor would consist of two parts: